SwedbankPay/developer.swedbankpay.com/payments/invoice/direct.md

 | └─➔&nbsp;`rel`           | `string`     | The name of the relation the
 operation has to the current resource.|

-For Sweden and Norway the `approvedLegalAddress`request and respons will be as shown below.
+For Sweden and Norway the `approvedLegalAddress`request and response will be as shown below.

 {:.code-header}